 Step 8:

-Paint the clouds with a second layer of white gouache, again adding water to the edges, soaking up with a sponge.
+Paint the clouds with a second layer of white gouache, again adding water to the edges, and soaking up with a sponge.

 Step 9: